HSGM/Springboard/project1/Reports/Project1_statistical.md

 Looking at the bar graphs, evident was the variability present in the data for the years 2007 and 2008.
 The data collected in 2007 and 2008 reflect the fact that lending club was in its early stages and its loan approval strategy had room for improvement.
 The trends from 2009 onwards appeared to be more stable.
 For model building only the data from 2009 and after was kept  and dropped 2007 and 2008.

-Correlations between columns :
+#### Correlations between columns :
 Machine learning methods are usually robust in the presence of correlated predictors.
 However understanding the degree to which predictors are correlated is useful to better understand the relationship between the features with each other and with the outcome.
 Hence  the correlations between the numeric features was obtained.

-total_acc and open_acc_quant had a correlation of 0.62.
+The variables **total_acc** and **open_acc_quant** had a correlation of 0.62.
 A decision had to be made as to whether we kept one or both?
 The variable, **total_acc** is the total number of credit lines currently in the borrower's credit file.
 The variable **open_acc** is the the number of open credit lines in the borrower's credit file.
 From the bar graphs that was plotted total_acc showed a stronger trend with default rate.
 So decided to  retain total_acc and drop open_acc.

-The correlation of outcome with the features does not seem strong but as expected the **annual_inc quantile** is negatively correlated indicating higher the annual income lower the rate of default and **dti** , the ratio of debt to income is one of the higher correlated features.
-We would expect to see this feature being significant in
+The correlation of **outcome** with the features does not seem strong but as expected the **annual_inc quantile** is negatively correlated indicating higher the annual income lower the rate of default and **dti** , the ratio of debt to income is one of the higher correlated features.
+We would expect to see this feature being significant in the predictive model.